 However, if X crosses over in a state of aforementioned deluded mind regarding Y, X will, in due time, discover the vacuity of his position, the non-substantive nature of his so-called "love."
-When that happens, X will find himself released from the base psychological chains of ersatz romantic desire.
+When that happens, X will find himself emotionally released from the base psychological chains of ersatz romantic desire.
 His sense of "love" will be gone, forever.

 But let us humor our hapless friend X for the moment and grant him the lofty status of true love regarding Y. If this in fact were to be the case, then X’s feelings for Y are permanent, enduring, and will last eternally.

 But now you will be troubled by the frightening question, if X is thus authentically enamored with Y, what will be the fate of X if Y spurns his true love?
-You must forgive me (said Silver Birch) as what I am about to say will strike many as controversial – the fact of the matter is, if X’s love is true, then Y will yet discover her own true love for X; it will be impossible for Y not to reciprocate X’s love; Y's coming maturity and better sightedness will exchange non-response and indifference for extreme delight and breathless devotion.
-It is not possible to unilaterally love another in an authentic manner.
+You must forgive me (said Silver Birch) as what I am about to say will strike many as controversial – the fact of the matter is, if X’s love is true, then Y will yet discover her own true love for X; it will be impossible for Y not to reciprocate X’s love; Y's coming maturity and better sightedness will exchange non-response and indifference for extreme delight and breathless devotion to X. It is not possible to unilaterally love another in an authentic manner.

 True love is not driven by fleeting brain-chemical induced fever but exists as a function of enduring, blended soul-energies.
 This balanced interplay cannot invade one party without the other equally afflicted.
 Each will yet love the other with corresponding and proportional intensity.
 In the "kingdom of God," there are no aloof ice-princesses holding at bay starving puppies.
 It doesn’t work that way.
 There are no lop-sided love affairs in Summerland.
 That is not possible.
 Each represents one-half of a complete "One Person" individuality, with each mirroring the other's essential essence.
 True love is rooted in the soul, the core of being, not in feckless biology.
 True love manifests as a permanent state of consciousness, a steady-state delightful way of seeing things, not as transitory procreative delirium.
 True love is a magical world of enchanted cognition and perception, but only for authentic romantics.
 True love, to our disbelieving joy, upending the Beatles' song, has no "nasty habit of disappearing overnight."